Sync Metadata Between Photo Mechanic And Capture One

 - XMP sidecar files

 Please note that Photo Mechanic does not always use the XMP sidecar option.
-Photo Mechanic embeds metadata in processed images, like JPEG and TIFF, as well as DNG raw photos.
+Photo Mechanic embeds metadata in processed images like JPEG, TIFF, and DNG raw photos.
 Only for non-DNG raw files, like CR2, NEF, ARW, and so on, Photo Mechanic writes to the XMP sidecar file if you ask it to do so.

 I discuss this in more detail below.

 It is essential to understand that Capture One never writes to the original file, whatever type it is.
-Capture One stores metadata like any other adjustment in its .cos settings files, in the case of Sessions, or the catalog database, when you use a Catalog.
+Capture One saves metadata like any other adjustment in its .cos settings files, in the case of Sessions or the catalog database when you use a Catalog.

 Therefore, when you exclusively use Capture One for entering metadata and keywords, you do not have to think about where metadata is stored.